Kumayl ibn Ziyad: Conflicts with the governor of Kufa and the event of Al-Rabathah

 In the year 30 AH (after Hijra), 650 CE, many Muslims living in the city of Kufa were angered by the actions of the governor Waleed ibn Uqba (the half brother of Uthman ibn Affan).
 He was known to be an alcoholic who publicly consumed alcohol.
 The tipping point came the day al-Waleed entered the mosque drunk to lead Fajr Namaz (morning prayer).
 He was so intoxicated that he read four Raka'ats.
 At the end of his fourth raka'at, he asked the people if he should continue the prayer.
 This event enraged many Muslim citizens, and they started to question the leadership and judgement of Uthman bin Affan.
 So Malik al-Ashtar and a group of ten people, one of whom was Kumayl ibn Ziyad, went to the palace of al-Waleed to address the issues they were having with him.
 However, they found him drinking alcohol.
 The delegation told him to behave in a proper manner.
 In reply he scolded them, told them to leave, and exiled them to Shaam (modern day Damascus, Syria).
-When the delegation reached Shaam, they addressed the issue to Mu'awiyah, who was the governor.
+When the delegation reached Shaam, they addressed the issue to Mu'awiya I, who was the governor.

-After listening to the issues, Mu'awiyah exiled them from Shaam to Homs (modern day Syria).
+After listening to the issues, Mu'awiya exiled them from Shaam to Homs (modern day Syria).
 But eventually, Malik al-Ashtar, Kumayl ibn Ziyad, and the delegation made it back to Kufa.
 After coming back to Kufa and failing to remove al-Waleed, the delegation of Muslims (one of whom was Kumayl ibn Ziyad) led by Malik al-Ashtar set off on a journey to Madina, the capital of the Muslim empire, to address the issue with Uthman.
 Kumayl ibn Ziyad, Malik al-Ashtar, Muhammad ibn Abi Hudhaifa, and Abdur Rahman ibn Udays were the most vocal about al-Waleed and the corruption that was occurring.